bixbyjs/www.bixbyjs.org/content/tutorials/mq.md

 This example is configured to use [etcd](https://github.com/coreos/etcd) as a service registry and [RabbitMQ](http://www.rabbitmq.com/) as a message queue.
-Ensure that these services are running in order to the example code to work properly.
+Ensure that these services are running in order for the example to work properly.

 ##### Draw Routes